National Shrine of The Divine Mercy

 In 1950, the construction of the Shrine of The Divine Mercy was entrusted to Antonio Guerrieri, a 74-year-old resident of Stockbridge.
 He had just completed the restoration of St. Joseph's Church in Stockbridge when the Marians called him to build their new Shrine.
 Guerrieri was a well respected master furniture maker and wood carver — crafts for which he had been trained in his native Italy.
 He had also established a reputation as a restorer, designer, and builder — all skills which he had taught himself.

 Guerrieri's first task was to assemble a work crew.
 In addition to this assembled crew, many friends of the Eden Hill community helped.
 Marian novices labored throughout their novitiate year on the construction as did seminarians who came for the summers to help maintain the property.
 Many "displaced persons" (World War II refugees) were engaged in the construction as well.
 Stone was brought in from the old Westinghouse estate in Lenox and the Williston Academy of Easthampton, Massachusetts.

 It is interesting to note that there were no architectural plans or blueprints used in the building of the Shrine.
 Guerrieri had them all in his head and assigned work and plans to the crew as needed.

-In 1960, ten years after the Marians first broke ground, the Shrine to The Divine Mercy was dedicated — debt free — by Bishop Christopher Weldon, bishop of Springfield, MA.
+In 1960, ten years after the Marians first broke ground, the Shrine to The Divine Mercy was dedicated — debt free — by Bishop Christopher Weldon, bishop of Springfield, Massachusetts.